 - Whilst many people do come in groups, a lot of Shambalans also fly solo.
 Volunteering, eco-travel options and online line social media groups (such as our incredible, fan-run, Unofficial Facebook chat group) can be great ways to meet people in advance.

-- We are creating a new meeting point for those who have lost their friends to head to, to be reunited.
+- We have a meeting point for those who have lost their friends to head to, to be reunited.
 It will be clearly marked on the map.

-- The meeting spot will also contain a public noticeboard where you can leave messages for one another – old skool style.
+- The meeting spot also contains a public noticeboard where you can leave messages for one another – old skool style.

-- The meeting point will be located by staff and stewards – so if you are becoming worried that you can’t find your friend/s, there will be friendly faces on hand to report this to.
+- The meeting point is located by staff and stewards – so if you are becoming worried that you can’t find your friend/s, there will be friendly faces on hand to report this to.

-- Should you lose your children, or should they lose you, our dedicated Lost Kids Team are at hand 24 hours a day.
+- If you lose them, or they lose you, our professional Lost Kids team are on hand 24 hours a day.
+The Lost Kids Point is located next to the Medical Tent on the map.

-- The Lost Kids Tent is next to the Medical Centre.
-Please report lost kids to any steward or official immediately and follow their advice – we have procedures.
+- Report lost kids to any steward or staff member immediately and follow their advice – we have procedures in place.

-- Our ‘Love Shrine’ venue will again return this year, as a place for anyone who is missing somebody, or has lost somebody, to take a moment and reflect.
+- Our ‘Love Shrine’ venue is a place for anyone who is missing somebody, or has lost somebody, to take a moment and reflect.

 - Leave a note, draw a picture or write a postcard, and leave it on the shrine.